-- 42.1 In the event of a dispute about a matter under this award, or a dispute in relation to the NES, in the first instance the parties must attempt to resolve the matter at the workplace by discussions between the employee or employees concerned and the relevant supervisor.
-If such discussions do not resolve the dispute, the parties will endeavour to resolve the dispute in a timely manner by discussions between the employee or employees concerned and more senior levels of management as appropriate. - 42.2 If a dispute about a matter arising under this award or a dispute in relation to the NES is unable to be resolved at the workplace, and all appropriate steps under clause 42 have been taken, a party to the dispute may refer the dispute to the Fair Work Commission. - 42.3 The parties may agree on the process to be utilised by the Fair Work Commission including mediation, conciliation and consent arbitration. - Where the matter in dispute remains unresolved, the Fair Work Commission may exercise any method of dispute resolution permitted by the Act that it considers appropriate to ensure the settlement of the dispute. - 42.5 An employer or employee may appoint another person, organisation or association to accompany and/or represent them for the purposes of clause 42. - While the dispute resolution procedure is being conducted, work must continue in accordance with this award and the Act.
-Subject to applicable work health and safety legislation, an employee must not unreasonably fail to comply with a direction by the employer to perform work, whether at the same or another workplace, that is safe and appropriate for the employee to perform.
+- 43.1 Clause 43 sets out the procedures to be followed if a dispute arises about a matter under this award or in relation to the NES. - The parties to the dispute must first try to resolve the dispute at the workplace through discussion between the employee or employees concerned and the relevant supervisor. - 43.3 If the dispute is not resolved through discussion as mentioned in clause 43.2, the parties to the dispute must then try to resolve it in a timely manner at the workplace through discussion between the employee or employees concerned and more senior levels of management, as appropriate. - 43.4 If the dispute is unable to be resolved at the workplace and all appropriate steps have been taken under clauses 43.2 and 43.3, a party to the dispute may refer it to the Fair Work Commission. - 43.5 The parties may agree on the process to be followed by the Fair Work Commission in dealing with the dispute, including mediation, conciliation and consent arbitration. - 43.6 The dispute remains unresolved, the Fair Work Commission may use any method of dispute resolution that it is permitted by the Act to use and that it considers appropriate for resolving the dispute. - 43.7 A party to the dispute may appoint a person, organisation or association to support and/or represent them in any discussion or process under clause 43. - 43.8 While procedures are being followed under clause 43 in relation to a dispute: - (a) work must continue in accordance with this award and the Act; and - (b) an employee must not unreasonably fail to comply with any direction given by the employer about performing work, whether at the same or another workplace, that is safe and appropriate for the employee to perform. - 43.9 Clause 43.8 is subject to any applicable work health and safety legislation.